semanticarts/gist/migration/v12.0/README.md

   about changes that were made in gist and you will need to decide how you want to handle the changes.

 - **Manual updates for inverses:** Migration scripts do not update all class expressions in an ontology.
 For example, if a property is deprecated in favor of its inverse, `owl:onProperty gist:property` needs to be changed to `owl:onProperty [ owl:inverseOf gist:inverseProperty ]`.
+If you have created subproperties of a property that is being deprecated, you will also have to update the subproperties.

 - **Update all related artifacts.** Be sure to make updates as needed to artifacts that refer to changed parts of gist, which can include ontologies, taxonomies, data ingestion pipelines, data validations, queries, forms, documention, etc.